St. George, South Carolina

-Saint George is a town in Dorchester County, South Carolina, United States.
-The population was 2,084 at the 2010 census, eight fewer than in 2000 census.
+St. George is a town in Dorchester County, South Carolina, United States.
+As of the 2020 census, St. George had a population of 1,843.
 It has been the county seat of Dorchester County since the county was formed from Colleton County in 1897.

-Saint George is included within the Charleston-North Charleston-Summerville metropolitan area as defined by the U.S. Office of Management and Budget and used by the U. S. Census Bureau for statistical purposes only.
+Saint George is included within the Charleston-North Charleston, SC Metropolitan Statistical Area, as defined by the U.S. Office of Management and Budget, and used by the U. S. Census Bureau for statistical purposes only.

 History

 The Town of St. George was incorporated by an act of the South Carolina Legislature on January 28, 1875.
 The town grew on both sides of South Carolina Canal and Railroad Company, one of the first railroads built in the United States and the first to offer scheduled passenger trains pulled by steam locomotives.
 In the 1970s, Appleby's Methodist Church, Carroll Place, and Indian Fields Methodist Campground were listed on the National Register of Historic Places.